-All applicants and students wishing to be considered for scholarships for the following school year must submit the Mid-Atlantic Christian University Admission Essay, the Scholarship Application(for continuing students only), and a FAFSA no later than February 1.
+All applicants and students wishing to be considered for scholarships for the following school year must submit the Mid-Atlantic Christian University Admission Essay and a FAFSA no later than February 1.
 While funds may be available after this date, students are encouraged to observe the February 1 priority filing date.
 Funds are limited and will be distributed on a first come first served basis after February 1.